caylemh/beginning-react-book/README.md

 This repository contains my progressions through the book, *Beginning React - Greg Lim*.

 ## Chapter 1
-- Introduction and Setup.
+- Introduction and Setup. :+1:
 ## Chapter 2
 - Creating my Products component in a seperate file & importing that file into my main app component file (App.js).
-I also got an introduction to arrow functions, some ES6 coding conventions & creating and woking with arrays.
+I also got an introduction to arrow functions, some ES6 coding conventions & creating and woking with arrays. :+1:
 ## Chapter 3
-- CSS Class Bindings, Props, adding local State and handling Events.
+- CSS Class Bindings, Props, adding local State and handling Events. :+1:
 ## Chapter 4
-- Working with Components.
+- Working with Components. :+1:
 ## Chapter 5
 - Conditional rendering.
 Learnt about *props.children*, for inserting cintent into components from the outside.
-Learnt about the logical if '&&' operator and the ternary operator.
+Learnt about the logical if '&&' operator and the ternary operator. :+1:
+## Chapter 6
+- Building forms using *Formik*.
+Also learnt how to handle from inputs, handle specific form field validation errors and perform form submissions. :+1:
 ________________________________________________________________________________________

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).